 - Kingdom Hearts II King Mickey 20th Anniversary Plush

-The following merchandise was announced prior to the event, but is still celebratory for the 20th Anniversary:
+The following merchandise was announced prior to the event, but they still celebrate 20th Anniversary:

 - Sony Japan announces Kingdom Hearts 20th Anniversary walkman

 - Kingdom Hearts 20th Anniversary glasses, cases & cloths

 Kingdom Hearts 20th Anniversary Event Q&A

 A Q&A session was held during the Anniversary event, with our translations of specific questions and responses being viewable below:

 Q1.
 Does the finale of Dark Road imply that the Player's heart is now inside Xehanort's?